magland/geniescript/README.md

 # geniescript

-A Python CLI tool for generating and executing Python code using GPT-4.
+A Python CLI tool that helps scientists and researchers generate and execute data processing scripts using AI language models.
+This tool simplifies the process of creating Python scripts for data analysis, transformation, and visualization tasks.

 ## Installation